 I am a sociologist, specialised in gender, queer studies and the sociology of emotions.
 My interest in gender runs deep. all through my formative years I devoured the great works of Gloria Steinem, Marilyn French, Betty Friedan and Judith Butler.
 I considered myself a feminist to the core.
 I still do.
 But something happened when I became a mom.
 I developed a soft spot.
 My sons development became more important than my own and I began to question the way the system of childrearing is constructed here in Denmark.

 I expected to follow that norm when my maternity leave was over.
-I even split the maternity leave with my husband because I knew all research show that when the father participates equally in the early stage of childcare, he also takes equal part of the housework later on.
+I even split the maternity leave with my husband, because I knew all research show that when the father participates equally in the early stage of childcare, he also takes equal part of the housework later on.
 I did not want a traditional marriage, with a stay at home mom and a working dad.
 But here I am.
-I have chosen not to work, so I can spend more time with my son, who is four years old now.
+I have chosen not to work, so I can spend more time with my son.
 My husband is the provider and work full time outside the home.
 What happened?

 That is the burning question I am trying to answer.
 My way to find an answer is writing it out.
 There were many factors that played into my choice to be a SAHM.
 The road to this lifestyle was complicated.
 I dont regret it.
 It was the right choice for my family.
 But it is not always easy.

 When you are trying to lead a mindful life, as I try.
 You have to try to remove the factors from your life that add stress.
 It is not always possible.
 As any parent will testify.
 Having children will add stress and worries to your life, no matter what type of lifestyle you choose.
 But some things you can control.
 Like how much material goods you consume, how you live, how much you work, what you eat and how you relate to the world around you.